How to Perform YOLO Object Detection using OpenCV in Python

 The code above is the same as before.
 The only difference is that we are looping over the results.boxes.data.tolist() and extracting the bounding box coordinates, confidence score, and class ID for each object detected in the image.

-Then we are drawing the bounding box rectangle and label on the image.
+Then, we draw the bounding box rectangle and label it on the image.

 After you run the code, you should see a new image created in the current directory with the bounding boxes and labels drawn on it: